Bolonka: Recognition

 Russian Tsvetnaya Bolonki are popular in Germany.
 The white version, the Bolonka Franzuska, was recognised by the VDH (German national kennel club) as a variation of the Bolognese.
 The fact that Russian Tsvetnaya Bolonki are not recognized stems from the lack of a national kennel club in Russia, after the fall of Communism.
 Without an active national club, the Fédération Cynologique Internationale will not recognize the Russian dogs; in addition, there have been reports of irregularities in record keeping since in present-day Russia.
 In January 2013, the Nordic Kennel Union officially accepted the Russkaya Twvetnaya Bolonka and not the Bolonka Zwetna, and since then it has been allowed to participate in dog shows in the NKU member countries: Denmark, Norway, Sweden and Finland.
-The American Kennel Club added the Russian Tsvetnaya Bolonka to the Foundation Stock Service Program in 2015 and assigned the breed to the Toy Group.
+The American Kennel Club (AKC) added the Russian Tsvetnaya Bolonka to the Foundation Stock Service Program in 2015 and assigned the breed to the Toy Group; in 2026 the AKC fully recognized the breed.
 Russian Tsvetnaya Bolonki are considered the rarest of the Bichon type.